HariAlive/Final_Project_01/README.md

 # Final_Project_01

-Data Migration and Transformation Tool for Amazon RDS Data Warehouses
+Title : Data Migration and Transformation Tool for Amazon RDS Data Warehouses

 Goal: Extraction of the data from a zip file that is available at a URL and uploading it into Amazon S3 and Amazon RDS.